 Our love for Him compels us to have faith in the truth and speak it.
 No hiding and no shame.
 Forgive yourself most of all, because we cannot experience His love until we learn to forgive.
 You see, when you look into the mirror you begin to see the reflection of Christ (Colossians 1:27).
 Christ in me the hope of glory!
 Hallelujah!

 Let His Name be glorified in all the earth.
 Bring honor to the King of kings and Lord of lords for He is worthy to be praised.
 I choose to walk in the honor and integrity of the Lord.
 I choose to let His joy be my strength.
 For others will see and call me blessed because of whom I serve.

-May my life be a testimony that allows another to rise up out of the ashes of their unbelief and receive the beauty of the King.
+May our lives be a testimony that allows others to rise out of the ashes of their unbelief and receive the beauty of the King.
 May their joy be full and they learn to walk in integrity, one step at a time.